-Willa Seidenberg is the founder and former director of Annenberg Radio News, the University of Southern California’s radio news operation housed at USC Annenberg, and Intersections South LA, a reporting lab and community website for South Los Angeles.
+Willa Seidenberg is a professor of professional practice specializing in audio journalism.
+She founded and formerly directed Annenberg Radio News, the University of Southern California’s radio news operation housed at USC Annenberg, and Intersections South LA, a reporting lab and community website for South Los Angeles, which is now the South LA desk in Annenberg Media.
 Seidenberg was a broadcast journalist for more than 20 years before coming to USC in January of 2000 as a faculty adviser for Annenberg TV News, USC’s television news operation.

 Seidenberg started her news career as a public radio reporter, anchor and producer, with stints at WYSO-FM, WBUR-FM and WGBH-FM.
 She covered the landmark Woburn toxic-waste trial in Boston and contributed stories to National Public Radio.
 Seidenberg began writing television news in 1987 at WBZ-TV in Boston and later moved to KCAL-TV in Los Angeles.